llvm/llvm-project/llvm/docs/LangRef.rst

 The '``blockaddress``' constant computes the address of the specified basic block in the specified function.

-It always has an ``i8 addrspace(P)*`` type, where ``P`` is the address space of the function containing ``%block`` (usually ``addrspace(0)``).
+It always has an ``ptr addrspace(P)`` type, where ``P`` is the address space of the function containing ``%block`` (usually ``addrspace(0)``).

 Taking the address of the entry block is illegal.

-This value only has defined behavior when used as an operand to the ':ref:`indirectbr <i_indirectbr>`' or ':ref:`callbr <i_callbr>`'instruction, or for comparisons against null.
+This value only has defined behavior when used as an operand to the ':ref:`indirectbr <i_indirectbr>`' or for comparisons against null.
 Pointer equality tests between labels addresses results in undefined behavior --- though, again, comparison against null is ok, and no label is equal to the null pointer.
 This may be passed around as an opaque pointer sized value as long as the bits are not inspected.
-This allows ``ptrtoint`` and arithmetic to be performed on these values so long as the original value is reconstituted before the ``indirectbr`` or ``callbr`` instruction.
+This allows ``ptrtoint`` and arithmetic to be performed on these values so long as the original value is reconstituted before the ``indirectbr`` instruction.

 Finally, some targets may provide defined semantics when using the value as the operand to an inline assembly, but that is target specific.